-The travel, hotel, and tourism sector is booming and offers you a career path that literally spans the globe.
-Hospitality and tourism management jobs can be found in hotels, resorts, spas, cruise ships, conference and event centers, tourist attractions, and country clubs.
-And jobs are not just in the U.S. – if you want to see the world, or like to travel, international culinary education may be the opportunity for you.
-Compared to other fields, career movement and long-term career ladders are common within the hotel and resort sector.
-Likewise, it is a field where the combination of age, cultural, and gender diversity is well established.
+The travel, hotel and tourism sector is booming and offers you a career path that literally spans the globe.
+Hospitality and tourism management jobs can be found in hotels, resorts, spas, cruise ships, conference and event centers, tourist attractions and country clubs.
+And these opportunities aren’t just in the U.S. – if you want to see the world an international training in tourism management or hotel management may be the opportunity for you.

-In less than 13 months, ICE’s Hospitality Management degree program will show you – both inside and outside of the classroom – how to get on the fast track to success in the world of hospitality, tourism or even restaurant manager careers.
+In less than 12 months, ICE’s Hospitality Management diploma program will show you – both inside and outside of the classroom – how to get on the fast track to success in the world of hotels, tourism or even hotel restaurant management.

-Fortunately, there is no better textbook than New York City itself, clearly one of the world’s busiest and most vibrant hotel and hospitality centers.
-Defying the sluggish global economy, New York City’s hotel sector is growing at a record-breaking pace.
+Fortunately, there is no better training ground than New York City, clearly one of the world’s busiest and most vibrant centers for hotels, hospitality and tourism.
+Defying the sluggish global economy, New York City’s hotel management sector is growing at a record-breaking pace.
 Tourists and business travelers are generating demand for everything from high-end boutique hotels to high-volume budget chains throughout the metropolitan area.
-This growth creates jobs and career growth for our students than just about anywhere in the world.
+That means more job opportunities and career growth for our students than just about anywhere in the world.

-Your curriculum will be a unique blend of in-classroom course work, guest lectures by industry experts, and field trips.
+Your curriculum will be a unique blend of in-classroom course work, role-playing, guest lectures by industry experts and field trips.
 Using NYC as your classroom, over the span of 438 hours, your experienced instructors will lay the educational foundation you need to achieve success in this expansive industry.
-This is followed by a 200-hour externship experience at a hotel or hospitality enterprise of your choosing.
+This is followed by a 200-hour externship experience at the hotel or hospitality enterprise of your choosing.

-ICE’s program is structured around 10 courses to build your career, covering topics in sales and marketing, hotel management training programs, restaurant manager, human resource management, and more.
+ICE’s hospitality classes are designed to build a solid foundation for your career, covering topics in sales and marketing, hotel management, restaurant management, human resources and more.
 The multifaceted accounting and finance unit explores hospitality as a numbers game, teaching practical skills like setting menu prices and managing payroll, while the operations course covers both front and back office hotel management responsibilities, including reservations and security.
-In the food service segment, students learn menu design, restaurant public relations, event management, and conference planning.
+In the food service segment, students learn menu design, restaurant public relations, event management and conference planning.

-Technological advances are particularly important when you are researching hospitality schools, as trends and best practices are rapidly changing in the hospitality and tourism, and the ICE Hospitality program keeps you on top of the latest software and management systems.
-You’ll receive extensive training on the Micros OPERA System and other modern tools of the trade.
+Technological advances are particularly important when you are researching hospitality schools, as trends and best practices are rapidly changing in the hospitality and tourism sectors.
+The ICE hospitality program keeps you on top of the latest software and management systems, including extensive training on the Micros OPERA System and other modern tools of the trade.

-ICE students’ variety of goals and past experiences keep our program unique.
-A typical class contains both career changers, younger people just coming out of high school or college, and international students.
-Many ICE Hospitality students have some experience in customer-service focused business, be it restaurants, retail, medical services or schools, but desire change.
-To them, Hospitality Management is a logical and attractive career direction that embodies customer service.
-Finally, we see that our Hospitality diploma programs usually include students who have left longer, more expensive programs at other schools or colleges, and see ICE as providing a faster, more economical path towards their goal.
+ICE students’ diverse goals and past experiences help make our program unique among other hospitality schools.
+A typical class contains both career changers, younger students who have just graduated high school or college and international students.
+What makes them alike is a shared passion for service.
+Finally, we see that our Hospitality diploma programs usually include students who have left longer, more expensive programs at two- to four-year schools or colleges, and see ICE as providing a faster, more economical path towards their professional goals.

-Our Hospitality career training program is current and pertinent to the real world.
-Whether your long-term goal is to become a hospitality entrepreneur, succeed on a corporate path, or any road in between, the knowledge you take with you can be your foundation for success.
+Whether your long-term goal is to become a hospitality entrepreneur, join a corporate management team or any road in between, the knowledge you gain at ICE will stay with you for the rest of your career.